hyperledger-labs/perun-doc/source/node/user_guide.rst

 Getting started
 ---------------

-1. Start a blockchain network using ganache-cli node.
-The two accounts in the command correspond to accounts that will be used in default configuration artifacts that will be generated in a later steps.
-Both these accounts are funded with 10 ETH each.
+1. Start a blockchain network using ganache-cli node using the below command.
+   The two accounts in the command correspond to accounts that will be used in default configuration artifacts which we will be generate in later steps.
+   We fund each of these accounts are with 10 ETH each.

 .. code-block::